frgfm/tech-brewing/_posts/2022-05-27-laptop-selection.md

 <details>
   <summary>Over here for more details :point_left:</summary>

-  Those sections are meant for readers who want to dive a bit deeper into the topic.
+  Those sections are meant for readers who want to dive a bit deeper into the topic, while avoiding information cluttering for casual readers.
 </details>

 ---